haiwera-silk-cd/magento-devdocs/guides/v2.2/performance-best-practices/software.md

 * **Grace mode** allows you to instruct Varnish to keep an object in cache beyond its Time to Live (TTL) period and serve this stale content if Magento is not healthy or if fresh content hasn’t been fetched yet.
 * **Saint mode** blacklists unhealthy Magento servers for a configurable amount of time.
 As a result, unhealthy backends cannot serve traffic when using Varnish as a load balancer.

-See [Advanced Varnish configuration]({{ page.baseurl }}/config-guide/varnish/config-varnish-advanced.html) for more information about implementing these features.
+See [Varnish高级配置]({{ page.baseurl }}/config-guide/varnish/config-varnish-advanced.html) for more information about implementing these features.

 ### Optimize asset performance